 From -> To table feature displays these movements.

-Your segments' start and end date will be taken as the baseline period.
+Your segments' start and end dates will be the baseline period.
 Bloomreach Engagement will calculate the number of customers in the previous period of these segments and will predict the trend for the next period.
-Every time you edit the movement, for instance by changing the start and end date, the segmentation will just be recalculated using the current definition.
+Every time you edit the movement, e.g. by changing the start and end date, the segmentation will be recalculated using the current definition.